-However, in recent years, paid family and medical leave programs have received considerable support from both sides of the political aisle.
-Some states and municipalities have moved forward on paid family leave.
+However, in recent years, paid family and medical leave programs have received considerable bipartisan support, with some states and municipalities already introducing paid family leave programs.
 California enacted paid family leave legislation in 2002, New Jersey in 2008, Rhode Island in 2013, New York in 2016 (effective January 2018), District of Columbia in 2017 (effective July 2020), Washington in 2017 (effective January 2020), Oregon in 2019 (effective in 2023), and Connecticut in 2019 (effective in 2022).

-Several states and municipalities using government funds have examined the feasibility of instituting paid leave polices in their constituency.
-However, the sophistication and reliability of these methods are inconsistent.
-In order to support different state’s quantitative evaluation of proposed paid leave policy, DOL Women’s Bureau funded the update of a microsimulation model built by Randy Albelda and Alan Clayton-Matthews (the ACM model) in partnership with the Institute for Women’s Policy Research (IWPR).
-This model offered a rigorous way for any state or municipality to test different scenarios of paid-leave programs and to estimate the implications on costs in benefits paid out.
+Several states and municipalities have examined the feasibility of instituting paid leave polices.
+However, the sophistication and reliability of the methods used to conduct the required analyses are inconsistent.
+To support different state’s quantitative evaluation of proposed paid leave policy, Randy Albelda and Alan Clayton-Matthews built a microsimulation model (the ACM model) in partnership with the Institute for Women’s Policy Research (IWPR).

-The ACM model was built in multiple programming languages and requires advanced programming skills to understand and use.
-To make the model more accessible to a wider audience, DOL contracted with IMPAQ International and IWPR to create a new version of the model (for referential convenience, we will use the term “the IMPAQ model” in the remainder of the brief).
-The underlying purpose of this model was similar; to still be a rigorous model of leave taking behavior that policymakers could use to quantitatively evaluate proposed leave policy.
-However, the IMPAQ model is built in open-source programming languages, makes several changes to the model output structure, and has an accessible graphic user interface.
-Also included in the IMPAQ model are several alternative simulation engines to the ACM model’s sole choice of logit imputation.
+The ACM model offered a rigorous way for states and municipalities to test different paid-leave program scenarios and to estimate the implications on costs in benefits paid out.
+However, it was built in multiple programming languages and requires advanced programming skills to understand and use.
+To make the model more accessible to a wider audience, DOL contracted with IMPAQ International and IWPR to create a new version of the model (the IMPAQ model).
+The underlying purpose of the ACM and IMPAQ models are similar – to provide a rigorous model of leave taking behavior for policymakers to quantitatively evaluate proposed leave policy.
+However, the IMPAQ model is built in open-source programming languages, makes several changes to the model output structure, and has an accessible and easy-to-use graphical user interface.
+Also included in the IMPAQ model are several alternative simulation and estimation techniques, compared with the ACM model’s sole choice of logit imputation.
 These changes make the IMPAQ model more accessible, customizable, and usable to a broader audience.

-This brief provides a benchmark comparison between the two models against real-world leave program statistics to demonstrate the reliability of both the original and new versions at modeling real-world leave taking.
-The IMPAQ model is not a pure replication of the ACM model.
-While similar in many ways, the IMPAQ development team has made several changes for ease of use and generalizability of the model.
-While the intent is to keep model output estimates close to both ACM model estimates and empirically observed leave taking data, these adjustments have slight impacts on program estimates.
-By conducting these comparisons, we show the extent to which the ACM and IMPAQ model estimates differ.
-We also compare how both models compare to real-world program statistics.
-We then discuss the differences in results and how differences in the model structure could explain them.

-We benchmark both models against actual statistics reported by three states with leave programs with appreciable historical data to observe: California, New Jersey, and Rhode Island.
-Corresponding with the timeframe of the 2012-2016 ACS 5-year survey data set used in the simulation models, we generally compare the 5-year averages of these states from 2012-2016.
-Rhode Island Temporary Caregiver Insurance (paid family leave added to the United States’ first medical coverage under a temporary disability insurance system) has only been active from 2014-2016, and so averages from only those years are used for Rhode Island.
+We benchmark both the ACM and the IMPAQ models against actual statistics reported by three states with appreciable historical leave program data – California, New Jersey, and Rhode Island.
+Corresponding with the timeframe of the 2012-2016 ACS 5-year survey data set used in the simulation models, we compare the 5-year averages of California and New Jersey from 2012-2016.
+Rhode Island’s Temporary Caregiver Insurance (paid family leave added to the United States’ first medical coverage under a temporary disability insurance system) was enacted in 2014, so averages from 2014-2016 years are used for Rhode Island.

 2. Methodology

+[Paragraph describing how the model works at a high level]

-To compare the two models and actual statistics, we perform two different types of comparisons:
+We perform two different types of comparisons: